Pittsburgh vs. North Carolina NCAA Football Odds, Plays and Insights | November 11, 2021

 North Carolina Stats and Trends

-- In North Carolina's nine games this season, it has four wins against the spread.

-- North Carolina's games this year have gone over the total in six out of nine opportunities (66.7%).
+- North Carolina's games this season have gone over the total in six out of nine opportunities (66.7%).

-- North Carolina is 4-5 against the spread and 5-4 overall when the team churns out more than 345.0 yards.
+- North Carolina is 4-5 against the spread and 5-4 overall when the team totals over 345.0 yards.

-- The Tar Heels have turned the ball over 12 times, two fewer times than the Panthers have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.